-5. Protecting the public from infection and environmental threats to health We will apply our expertise to protect the population from infection and threats from environmental factors, working in collaboration with others to mitigate these risks to human health.
-This will involve early detection, good planning sustainable and accessible health and care systems focused on prevention and early intervention.
-This will include a focus on national population-based screening, reducing variation and inequality in care and harm in its delivery and supporting care moving closer to the home.
+Protecting the public from infection and environmental threats to health We will apply our expertise to protect the population from infection and threats from environmental factors, working in collaboration with others to mitigate these risks to human health.
+This will involve early detection, good planning

-6. Supporting the development of a sustainable health and care system focused on prevention and early intervention We will work alongside our partners to support the development of
+- and application of resource in collaboration with others to provide an effective response for our population. - 6.
+Supporting the development of a sustainable health and care system focused on prevention and early intervention

-7. Building and mobilising knowledge and skills to improve health and well-being across Wales

-We will develop the skills, policy, evidence-based knowledge to help us and our partners improve health and well-being.
+We will work alongside our partners to support the development of sustainable and accessible health and care systems focused on prevention and early intervention.
+This will include a focus on national population-based screening, reducing variation and inequality in care and harm in its delivery and supporting care moving closer to the home. - Building and mobilising knowledge and skills to improve health and well-being across WalesWe will develop the skills, policy, evidence-based knowledge to help us and our partners improve health and well-being.
 Through our work, we will enable the timely generation, review and communication of local, national and international knowledge to effectively improve, protect and sustain the health of current and future generations in Wales.
-We will inform policy and practice through expert, impartial, trusted intelligence leading a whole-system, crosssector approach for population health.
+We will inform policy and practice through expert, impartial, trusted intelligence leading a whole-system, cross-sector approach for population health.